zglueck/workshop-demo/sections/2/built-in-layers.md

 - CoordinatesDisplayLayer
 - ViewControlsLayer

-And to add some cool visual effects, an Atmosphere and Starfield layer are available:
+And to add some cool visual effects:

 - AtmosphereLayer
 - StarFieldLayer